LostAndDead/lostanddead.github.io/vb.net/setting-up-your-work-enviroment/index.md

 <br/>

--   Download Visual Studio from [**this link**](https://visualstudio.com/downloads/), and run the installer
+-   Download Visual Studio from [**this link**](https://visualstudio.com/downloads/), and run the installer.
     <br/>
--   Which version?
-Well that varies a bit, but we suggest for most people you download the **Community Edition**
+    Which version?
+Well that varies a bit, but we suggest for most people you download the **Community Edition**.
     <br/>
     ![Visual Studio Downloads](downloads.png)
     <br/>